The Dome at America's Center

 The Dome at America's Center is a multi-purpose stadium used for concerts, major conventions, and sporting events in downtown St. Louis, Missouri, United States.
-Previously known as the Trans World Dome from 1995 to 2001 and the Edward Jones Dome from 2002 to 2016, it was constructed largely to lure a National Football League (NFL) team back to St. Louis and to serve as a convention space.
+Previously known as the Trans World Dome from 1995 to 2001 and the Edward Jones Dome from 2002 to 2016, it was constructed largely to lure a National Football League (NFL) team to St. Louis and to serve as a convention space.

 The Dome received its initial main tenant with the arrival of the NFL's St. Louis Rams, who relocated to the city in 1995.
-The Rams spent the next twenty-one seasons at the Dome, departing after the 2015 NFL season to return to Los Angeles.
-The St. Louis BattleHawks of the revived XFL began playing at the stadium in early 2020.
+The Rams spent the next 21 seasons at the Dome, departing after the 2015 NFL season to return to Los Angeles.
+The St. Louis Battlehawks of the United Football League began playing at the stadium in early 2020, with Battlehawk fans commonly referring to the dome as the BattleDome.

 The Dome provides multiple stadium configurations that can seat up to 82,624 people.
 Seating levels include a private luxury suite level with 120 suites, a private club seat and luxury suite level with 6,400 club seats, a concourse level (lower bowl) with 28,352 seats, and a terrace level (upper bowl) with 29,400.

 The Dome is part of the America's Center convention center.
 The convention portion has a much bigger footprint and adjoins to the west of the Dome, Cole Street to the north, Broadway to the east, and Convention Plaza to the south.
 The stadium is serviced by the Convention Center MetroLink rail station.